 ︎︎︎ PREVIOUS

 Histories of ecological resources that fuelled the largest cultural movements in Europe— from the Central Asian origins of the tulip bulbs to the early influences of the Arab ‘ud on the European lute.

-Histories of precious and semi-precious stone and jewelery aesthetic trades that inspired the greatest jewelery traditions practiced in Europe and the New World— tracing histories of pearls and poly-chrome jewelery aesthetics.
+Histories of precious and semi-precious stone and jewelry aesthetic trades that inspired the greatest jewelry traditions practiced in Europe and the New World— tracing histories of pearls and polychrome jewelry aesthetics.

+︎︎︎ PREVIOUS